 Parameter Description hook Type of trigger: server_preop_trig. command The user command.
 See Server-Side Triggers on page 77 for a list of commands that can fire this trigger. principal AccuRev username of person invoking the command. ip The IP address of the client machine. stream1 The user's workspace stream. stream2 The workspace's parent (backing) stream.
-For promote commands, this is the stream being promoted to. stream3 The new name of the workspace or stream. depot Name of depot targeted by the command. objectName Name of object targeted by the command. objectType Type of object targeted by the command: 1=reference tree; 2=workspace; 3=stream; 5=user; 6=group user AccuRev username being modified. newKind New user kind (dispatch or cm). newKind newName New user kind (dispatch or cm).
-New AccuRev username. newKind newName fromClientPromote New user kind (dispatch or cm).New AccuRev username.(promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. newKind newName fromClientPromote changePackagePromote New user kind (dispatch or cm).
-New AccuRev username. (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.
-These forms of the promote command generate a <changepackagepromote> element: • promote -I (user specifies issue record number(s) on the command line)</changepackagepromote></changepackageid> newKind newName fromClientPromote changePackagePromote New user kind (dispatch or cm).
-New AccuRev username. (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> These forms of the promote command generate a <changepackagepromote> element:</changepackagepromote> promote -I (user specifies issue record number(s) on the command line) promote (user prompted to specify issue record number(s) by the change-package-level integration) newKind newName fromClientPromote changePackagePromote New user kind (dispatch or cm).
-New AccuRev username. (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> These forms of the promote command generate a <changepackagepromote> element:</changepackagepromote> promote -I (user specifies issue record number(s) on the command line) promote (user prompted to specify issue record number(s) by the change-package-level integration) promote -Fx (user specifies a set of issue records with an XML file)
+For promote commands, this is the stream being promoted to. stream3 The new name of the workspace or stream. depot Name of depot targeted by the command. objectName Name of object targeted by the command. objectType Type of object targeted by the command: 1=reference tree; 2=workspace; 3=stream; 5=user; 6=group user AccuRev username being modified. newKind New user kind (dispatch or cm). newName New AccuRev username. fromClientPromote (promote) The number of the AccuWork issue record entered by the user, when prompted by thechange-package-level integration. changePackagePromote (promote) A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> These forms of the promote command generate a <changepackagepromote> element:</changepackagepromote> promote -I (user specifies issue record number(s) on the command line) • promote (user prompted to specify issue record number(s) by the change-package-level integration) • promote -Fx (user specifies a set of issue records with an XML file) The user can also specify issue record(s) through the AccuRev GUI.

 Parameter Description issues (promote) The <issues> element contains <issue> subelements for all issues that are being promoted, whether or not the issue was explicitly selected for the promote (as can be the case when promoting by file, when one or more issues can be implicitly selected).
 Each <issue> subelement specifies the following information:</issue></issue></issues> Issue number • Workflow stage the issue will be associated with after it transitions from its current workflow stage • The issue's current workflow stage • Whether or not the issue will be complete in the destination stream upon completion of the promote operation comment Comment string specified by the user.
-If the comment spans multiple lines, line-terminators are embedded in the string, but the final line does not have a line-terminator. elements (add , co , keep) A set of < elem > subelements, each specifying one element processed by the user's command.
-For the add and keep commands, hierType is an < elem > attribute, which indicates the exclusive file locking state specified with the - E command-line option: serial or parallel . output_file (XML-format parameters file only) The name of the file that the server_preop_trig script creates and AccuRev reads.
+If the comment spans multiple lines, line-terminators are embedded in the string, but the final line does not have a line-terminator. elements (add , co , keep) A set of <elem></elem> subelements, each specifying one element processed by the user's command.
+For the add and keep commands, hierType is an <elem></elem> attribute, which indicates the exclusive file locking state specified with the -E command-line option: serial or parallel . output_file command-line option: serial or parallel.
+(XML-format parameters file only) The name of the file that the server_preop_trig script creates and AccuRev reads.
 See Controlling Element Type and Exclusive File Locking with a "server_preop_trig" Script , below.